barboraberkova/english-for-designers/homework-1.md

----
-layout: default
-title: "Homework 1: Bespoke Character"
----

 # 📝 Homework 1: Bespoke Character

 ## What I worked on

-Here is a detailed description of my work on this assignment.
-It includes the research, design, and implementation phases.
-Design a bespoke character from the modern English alphabet:
+Our homework was to design a bespoke character from the modern English alphabet:

-Choose a single letterform (A–Z)
+- Choose a single letterform (A–Z)
-Use any style: lowercase or uppercase, sans-serif or serif, cursive, fantasy, etc.
+- Use any style: lowercase or uppercase, sans-serif or serif, cursive, fantasy, etc.
-Use any technique: hand-drawn, analog, digital, or mixed media Please avoid AI tools for this assignment
+- Use any technique: hand-drawn, analog, digital, or mixed media

-* **Goal:** The main objective of the project.
-* **Process:** Describing the steps that led to the result.
-* **Technologies:** A list of tools and technologies used (e.g., Figma, HTML, CSS).

-This text should describe in detail what you did, what your thought processes were, and what results you achieved.
+I knew I wanted to sew something, but I wasn't sure what.
+My first step was to browse the fabrics, and a cat-patterned one immediately caught my eye.
+Inspired by the material, I decided on a cat-related project.
+This led to the idea of creating a letter 'C' that functions as both a cat toy and a bookmark.
+For my next assignment, I expanded on the bookmark idea by creating a cat poem. (this will lead to the cat poem page)

 ---